tkachikoti/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

 The app relies on Trello to handle its to-do items and requires a Trello account, API key, and token to function.
 You will need to [create an account](https://trello.com/signup) on Trello, then generate an API key and token by following the [instructions here](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/).
-After creating the API key and token, assign them in the corresponding variables in the newly made `.env`` file.
+After creating the API key and token, assign them in the corresponding variables in the newly made `.env` file.

+> [!WARNING]
+> These credentials are tied to your account and need to be kept secret!
 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: